itenium-be/blog-posts/productivity/2019-03-21-starify-github-links.md

   icon: icon-javascript
 ---

-TODO: wait for it to be published in chrome web store

 A [free and open source Chrome Extension](https://chrome.google.com/webstore/detail/kpficnopciffopkhjpckhkgmnlakcmig) that adds Github stars badges to all links on a web page.